Has the Cruise Industry Been Hit by the Perfect Storm?

 How has COVID Affected the Cruise Industry?

-Over the next month, 700 people onboard the cruise ship tested positive for the coronavirus and nine died.
-That massive outbreak, along with numerous over vessels reporting large numbers of positive cases, caused huge reputational damage, and the industry has been negatively associated with pandemic ever since.
+Over the next month, 700 people onboard the cruise ship tested positive for the coronavirus, and nine died.
+That massive outbreak, along with numerous vessels reporting large numbers of positive cases, caused huge reputational damage, and the industry has been negatively associated with the pandemic ever since.

-Since the first UK-wide lockdown in March, the revenues of cruise lines have fallen off the edge of a cliff.
-As you can see from the chart below, the three largest operators have all experienced a year-on-year fall in revenue of more than 70%.
+Since the first UK-wide lockdown in March, cruise line revenues have fallen dramatically.
+As the chart below shows, the three largest operators have all experienced a more than 70% year-on-year revenue fall.

 Carnival Cruises earnings report for Q2 2020 shows just how hard the largest operator in the cruise line industry has been hit.
 It reported a net loss of $4 billion for the period and an 85% decline in revenues when compared with Q2 2019.
 Reports also show that the company is burning through $650 million every month that its ships are docked, prompting it to sell off or scrap six ships from its fleet as a cost cutting measure.